ClaireBookworm/htmaa-website/week1.md

 This week I'm getting started with the "How to Make Almost Anything" course!

-Things I did:
-- Set up my website
-- Reviewed the syllabus and student agreement
+Things I did: Set up my website, Reviewed the syllabus and student agreement

 ## Website